fhcflx/ciencia-medica/_posts/2024-05-15-geomagnetic-storms-2024.md

 | July Storm           | 1958 | 9      | Auroras at low latitudes                     |
 | September Storm      | 1941 | 9      | Telegraph/telephone outages, auroras         |

-## Expanded Historical Section: The Carrington and Quebec Events
+## Historical Section: The Carrington and Quebec Events

 ### The Carrington Event (1859)

 The Carrington Event is considered the most powerful geomagnetic storm ever recorded.
 On September 1, 1859, British astronomer Richard Carrington observed and drew a massive group of sunspots, followed by a sudden bright flash—now known as a solar flare.
 This was the first time a solar flare was directly linked to geomagnetic disturbances on Earth.

 ![Carrington's sunspot drawing, September 1, 1859](https://upload.wikimedia.org/wikipedia/commons/thumb/9/92/Carrington_Richard_drawing_of_1859_sunspots.jpeg/330px-Carrington_Richard_drawing_of_1859_sunspots.jpeg)

 *Richard Carrington's drawing of the sunspots, 1859.
 Source: [Wikipedia](https://en.wikipedia.org/wiki/Carrington_Event)*

 Within 17 hours, a coronal mass ejection (CME) reached Earth, causing auroras visible as far south as the Caribbean and northern South America.
 Telegraph systems across Europe and North America failed, with some operators receiving electric shocks and telegraph paper catching fire.
 Some systems continued to operate even when disconnected from their power supplies, powered by geomagnetically induced currents.